MEET THE TEAM

 Ayaka spent her middle school years living in New Delhi, India, and was shocked at having seen children her age and younger work on a daily basis.
 During her time at university, she volunteered and participated in the student team at ACE.
 After graduating from Meiji Gakuin University, Faculty of International Studies, she worked as an instructor at a cram school and finally joined the team at ACE in 2015.
 She conducts awareness-raising and policy advocacy activities related to child labour, as well as running awareness-raising activities for the public through exhibitions, workshops and lectures.
 She has a wealth of experience in conducting workshops using ACE-created teaching materials, and serves as a facilitator for many organisations, consumer groups and educational institutions.

-Social Business Consultant
+Chief of Social Business

 "As a Japanese citizen, I was proud to have worked for a manufacturer for many years, selling Japanese products and being recognized for their high quality overseas.
 While production bases are moving overseas, where labour costs are low, we see that things that would not be able to occur in the countries where the head office of companies are slip through the weaker laws and regulations in place in the developing nations.
 This spurred an ethical dilemma for me.